-As children, the idea of Florida holidays seemed a luxury reserved only for that affluent family in Home Alone, or the lucky prize winners of daytime competitions.
+Before we start this guide to the best 2019 Florida holidays, let me provide a little context.
+As kids, the idea of a Florida holiday seemed a luxury reserved only for that wealthy family in Home Alone, or the lucky winners of daytime competitions.
 Enchanted by all things Americana, I’d daydream of taking such a trip – obsessively collecting glossy brochures from our local travel agent.
-Carefully cutting out all the Florida Disney holidays, I’d leave my snippets strategically around the house, hopeful that my parents would be swayed by the beaming face of Mickey Mouse.
+Carefully cutting out all the Florida Disney holidays, I’d leave snippets strategically placed around the house, hopeful that my parents would be swayed by the beaming face of Mickey Mouse.

-Sadly, my dream holiday to Florida wasn’t to be; the military museums of northern France instead dominating my childhood years.
-Eventually, it became a destination I assumed I was too old to visit: nobody wants to see a twenty-something brunching with Mickey.
+Sadly, my dream holiday to Florida wasn’t to be; the military museums of northern France beckoning.
+Eventually, it became a destination I assumed I was too old to visit.
+Nobody wants to see a twenty-something brunching with Mickey.
 Reluctantly, I lay my childhood dreams of holidays to Florida to rest (along with my other hope of joining the Power Rangers).

 Yet over the past three years – and in a brilliant twist of fate – Florida has become our second home.
 Now a US state we think of with fondness and familiarity, we’ve roamed Florida’s highways far and wide; fulfilling our childhood fantasies many times over.
 No longer a place reserved only for the Kevin McAllisters of the world, we’ve discovered that holidays to Florida can offer something to suit every taste and budget.